lubiah/kudadamold/src/routes/blog/_blog/return-data-from-sqlite3-nodejs/index.md

 ---
 title: "JavaScript: How To Return Data From A Function In Sqlite3"
 description: How to return data from a function when using Sqlite3 in node javascript
+excerpt: Whiles trying to implement a read counter for my website this morning, I run into a bug.
+The function which returned the query from the database always returned undefined
 category: Programming
 date: 2021-11-04
 ---